 In some cases, people with severe (sometimes called disabling) RA become dependent on steroids long-term in order to perform everyday tasks.

 Steroids can be safely injected by your doctor into joints and the area around them for pain and swelling relief.
 This can be done while you are maintaining your other prescribed drug treatment.

 The American College of Rheumatology notes that in early RA, steroid injections into the joints most involved can provide local and sometimes systemic relief.
 This relief may be dramatic, but is not lasting.

-In some cases, steroid injections have been effective in reducing the size of RA nodules.
+In some cases, steroid injections have been in reducing the size of RA nodules.
 This provides an alternative to surgery.

 It’s recommended that injections into the same joint not be done more than once in three months.

 The steroids commonly used for injection are methylprednisolone acetate (Depo-Medrol), triamcinolone hexacetonide, and triamcinolone acetonide.

 Your doctor may also use a local anesthetic when giving you a steroid injection.

 The dose of methylprednisolone is usually 40 or 80 mg per milliliter.
 The dose may vary depending on the size of the joint that is being injected.
 For example, your knee might require a larger dose, up to 80 mg.
 But your elbow may need only 20 mg.

 Topical steroids, both over-the-counter and prescription drugs, are often used by people with arthritis for local pain relief.
 But topical steroids are not recommended (or mentioned) in the American College of Rheumatology RA guidelines.